-St Clair came to the abuse of the sculptures by accident.
-After going through the British Museum’s records for research purposes in 1996, he came upon a discovery:
+St. Clair learned of the abuse of the sculptures by accident.
+After going through the British Museum’s records for research purposes in 1996, he came upon a discovery.

-In the late 1930s, donor Lord Duveen had ordered that the Parthenon Marbes should be cleaned and polished.
+In the late 1930s, donor Lord Duveen had ordered that the Parthenon Marbles be cleaned and polished.

 The museum’s staff scrubbed the marbles using copper brushes and caustic materials, causing irreparable damage to the sculptures.

-According to St Clair, 80 percent of the historic surfaces of the marbles was lost forever when they were scrubbed with metal scrapers to make them look white.
+According to St. Clair, eighty percent of the historic surfaces of the marbles was lost forever when they were scrubbed with metal scrapers to make them look white.

 In his caustic style, the historian wrote that the museum’s cleaning methods would have “disgraced a municipal cemetery,” and “defied all notions of conservation, then as now.”

-The uncovering of the scandal added more ammunition to the Greek government’s ongoing efforts to have the sculptures return to the Parthenon.
+The uncovering of the scandal added more ammunition to the Greek government’s ongoing efforts to have the sculptures returned to the Parthenon.

-After William St Clair’s findings, then Greek Minister of Culture, Evangelos Venizelos, handed a formal request for an independent inquiry to assess the damage to the British ambassador to Athens.
+After William St. Clair’s findings, then Greek Minister of Culture, Evangelos Venizelos, submitted a formal request to the British ambassador to Athens for an independent inquiry to assess the damage.

-Nevertheless, the British Museum’s claim is that the sculptures were sold to Lord Elgin by the Ottomans when they ruled Greece, around 1800.
+Nevertheless, the British Museum’s claim is that the sculptures were sold to Lord Elgin by the Ottomans when they ruled Greece around the year 1800.

 Lord Elgin then sold them to the British Museum for £35,000 in 1816.
 According to the British Museum, the Greeks wrongfully believe that the Ottomans had no right to sell the marbles and refer to them as “stolen.”